 “Do what you do so well that they will want to see it again and bring their friends.” – Walt Disney

-13. Keep things easy organized (project management/streamlining), starting with your intake process.
+13. Keep things easy organized from the start with a professional onboarding process.

 14. Use a conversational tone throughout your copy.